Possible superconductivity in multi-layer-graphene by application of a gate voltage: Results

-As expected for this field direction, the background resistance increases with field due to the usual magnetoresistance of the multigraphene samples, see Fig.~\ref{RvsTBn}(a).
-As shown in Fig.~\ref{RvsTBn} a field of 0.2~T is enough to suppress completely the transition at 15~K. This suppression remains to a field of 1.5~T. At a field of 3~T and higher the transition appears again at the same temperature but slightly broader and nearly vanishing at 8~T, see Fig.~\ref{RvsTBn}(b).
-This non monotonous field behavior is observed for fields normal to the graphene planes only.
+For a better characterization of the nature of the observed transition under an applied electric field we need to study the magnetic field effect on it.
+We have measured therefore the temperature dependence of the resistance under a large enough gate voltage at constant magnetic fields.
+In what follows we discuss mainly the results of sample S1 for both, magnetic field applied normal and parallel to the graphene planes.
+Results for the other samples are qualitatively similar.
+Figure~\ref{RvsTBn} shows the dependence of the resistance with temperature at different applied fields normal to the main area of the sample and at a fixed gate voltage of -100~V. As expected for this field direction, the background resistance increases with field due to the usual magnetoresistance of the MLG samples, see Figure~\ref{RvsTBn}(a).
+To suppress the effect of the magnetoresistance contribution and show clearer the effect of the magnetic field on the transition, Figure~\ref{RvsTBn}(b) shows the same data as in (a) but normalized..
+As shown in Figure~\ref{RvsTBn} a field of 0.2~T is enough to suppress completely the transition at 17~K. This suppression remains to a field of 1.5~T. At a field of 3~T and higher the transition appears again at the same temperature but slightly broader and it nearly vanishes at 8~T, see Figure~\ref{RvsTBn}(b).
 Note that the temperature of the transition does not change significantly with applied field.
-The transition is rather unconventional because the magnetic field affects mainly the relative step height of the transition, see Fig.~\ref{RvsTBn}(b).
+The transition is rather unconventional because the magnetic field affects mainly the relative step height of the transition.
+This fact also suggests that the field does not affect the superconducting regions themselves but mainly the coupling between them produced by the applied electric field, indicating also that the upper critical field would be higher than 8~T. A similar conclusion can be taken from the increasing difference between FC and ZFC magnetic moment data at high-fields, see Fig.~6 in the supporting information of Ref.~\cite{sch12}.